Nayni/fluse/website/docs/combining-fixtures.md

 const { foo, fooPosts } = await execute(userWithPostsFixture);
 ```

-Notice how Fluse still provides you with a type-safe result which you can inspect.
+Notice how Fluse still provides you with a type-safe result which you can inspect and assert.
 The names you've chosen in the combined fixture are carried over into the result.